kongware/ftor/README.md

 ```
 ### Curried Functions

-As functional programmers we often prefer defining curried function sequences:
+In functional programmering the definition of curried function sequences is frequently desired:

 ```Javascript
 const add = Fun(